 - Fat – 3.6g.
 This amount of fat is relatively normal, not too high or too low.

 - Vitamin K – 2%.
 This vitamin helps in the production of prothrombin, the protein that prevents severe blood loss during injuries.

 - Thiamin – 17%.
-Also known as vitamin B1; it keeps the health of intestines, stomach, heart, brain, and muscles.
-It improves the flow of electrolytes in the body as well.
+Also known as vitamin B1; it keeps the health of the intestines, stomach, heart, brain, and muscles.

 - Riboflavin – 7%.
-Riboflavin is also known as B2 vitamin.
-The B2 converts the consumed foods into energy and also, it improves the oxygen flow throughout the whole body.
+Riboflavin is also known as the B2 vitamin.
+The B2 converts the consumed foods into energy and improves the oxygen flow throughout the whole body.

 - Niacin – 8%.
 The other name for this nutrient is B3 vitamin.
-This vitamin lowers the cholesterol, prevents against heart diseases and diabetes, and it improves skin quality.
+This vitamin lowers cholesterol, prevents heart diseases and diabetes, and it improves skin quality.

 - Manganese – 11%.
-Manganese is one of the strongest antioxidants and it reduces inflammation, regulates the blood sugar and prevents many diseases because it boosts the immunity.
+Manganese is one of the strongest antioxidants.
+It reduces inflammation, regulates blood sugar, and prevents many diseases because it boosts immunity.

 - Selenium – 15%.
-Selenium boosts the immunity too, reduces the risk of some cancers and also from heart problems too.
+Selenium boosts immunity too, and reduces the risk of some cancers and also from heart problems too.

 Quick Facts on Tortillas

 - The name ‘tortilla’ means ‘cake’ and it derives from the Spanish word for cake, ‘torta.’

 - The dough for tortillas can be in various colors too!
 In Mexico and Guatemala, they prepare the dough in 3 colors; yellow, blue, and white.

 - One typical Mexican family (4 members) consumes over 2 lbs. of tortillas daily.